Geological and Planetary Sciences

 Ge/Ay 117.
 Bayesian Statistics and Data Analysis.
 9 units (3-0-6); second term.
 Prerequisites: CS1 or equivalent.
 In modern fields of planetary science and astronomy, vast quantities of data are often available to researchers.
 The challenge is converting this information into meaningful knowledge about the universe.
 The primary focus of this course is the development of a broad and general tool set that can be applied to the student’s own research.
 We will use case studies from the astrophysical and planetary science literature as our guide as we learn about common pitfalls, explore strategies for data analysis, understand how to select the best model for the task at hand, and learn the importance of properly quantifying and reporting the level of confidence in one’s conclusions.
 Instructor: Knutson.

 Ge 120 b.
 Field Geology: Summer Field Camp.
 15 units (0-15-0); summer.
 Prerequisites: Ge 120 a or instructor’s permission.
-Intensive three-week field course in a well-exposed area of the southwestern United States covering techniques of geologic field observation, documentation, and analysis.
-Field work begins immediately following Commencement Day in June.
+Intensive three-week field course in a well-exposed area of the western United States covering techniques of geologic field observation, mapping, analysis, and report preparation.
+Field work begins in mid-June after Commencement Day.
 Instructor: Bucholz.

 Ge 121 abc.
 Advanced Field Geology.
 12 units (0-9-3); first, second, third terms.
 Prerequisites: Ge 120 or equivalent, or instructor’s permission.
 Field mapping and supporting laboratory studies in topical problems related to the geology of the southwestern United States.
 Course provides a breadth of experience in igneous, metamorphic, or sedimentary rocks or geomorphology.
 Multiple terms of 121 may be taken more than once for credit if taught by different instructors.
-Instructors: Avouac (a), Kirschvink (b), Wernicke (c).
+Instructors: Lamb (a), Stock (b), Grotzinger (c).

 Ge 122 abc.
 Field Geology Seminar.
 6 units (1-3-2); first, second, third terms.
 Prerequisites: Ge 11ab or Ge 101, or instructor’s permission.
 Each term, a different field topic in Southern California will be examined in both seminar and field format.
 Relevant readings will be discussed in a weekly class meeting.
 During the 3-day weekend field trip we will examine field localities relevant to the topic, to permit detailed discussion of the observations.
 Topic: tbd.
 Graded pass/fail.
 Instructor: Stock.
-Not offered first and third terms of 2018–19.
+Not offered 2019–20.

 Ge 123.
 Continental Crust Seminar.
-6 units (2-0-4); second term.
-A seminar course focusing on a topic related to the continental crust which will be decided depending on the interest of participating students.
-Potential seminar focuses could be the origin and evolution of the continental crust, the role of arc magmatism and/or accretionary orogens in forming the continental crust, or the Archean-Proterozoic transition as preserved in the igneous and metamorphic rock record.
-The course will comprise weekly student-led discussions of peer-reviewed literature.
+3 units (1-0-2); third term.
+A seminar course focusing on a topic related to the continental crust, which will be decided depending on the interest of participating students.
+Potential topics include arc magmatism, the evolution of the composition of continental crust through time, formation of granites, or specific localities/regions that help shape our understanding of continental crust generation.
+The course will comprise weekly student-lead discussion of scientific journal articles.
 Instructor: Bucholz.

 Ge 124 b.
 Paleomagnetism and Magnetostratigraphy.
 9 units (3-3-3); third term.
 Prerequisite: Ge 11 ab.
 The principles of rock magnetism and physical stratigraphy; emphasis on the detailed application of paleomagnetic techniques to the determination of the history of the geomagnetic field.
 Instructor: Kirschvink.
-Given in alternate years; offered 2018–19.
+Given in alternate years; not offered 2019–20.

 Ge 126.
 Topics in Earth Surface Processes.
 6 units (2-0-4); second term.
 A seminar-style course focusing on a specific theme within geomorphology and sedimentology depending on student interest.
 Potential themes could include river response to climate change, bedrock erosion in tectonically active mountain belts, or delta evolution on Earth and Mars.
 The course will consist of student-led discussions centered on readings from peer-reviewed literature.
 Instructor: Lamb.
-Not offered 2018–19.
+Offered 2019–20.

 Ge 131.
 Planetary Structure and Evolution.
 9 units (3-0-6); third term.
 Prerequisite: instructor’s permission.
 A critical assessment of the physical and chemical processes that influence the initial condition, evolution, and current state of planets, including our planet and planetary satellites.
 Topics to be covered include a short survey of condensed-matter physics as it applies to planetary interiors, remote sensing of planetary interiors, planetary modeling, core formation, physics of ongoing differentiation, the role of mantle convection in thermal evolution, and generation of planetary magnetic fields.
 Instructor: Stevenson.